RazerTang/ios_icons_generator/README.md

 # ios_icons_generator
-# use sips tool to generate different size of AppIcon.
+ use sips tool to generate different size of app icon.

 #Usage
 ```